 Arugula Salad Pairings

-Ok – here’s the thing.
+Ok - here’s the thing.
 I am a huge fan of simple ingredients that work well in lots of different ways.
-Side note: I am not a fan of one trick kitchen tools (except for these).
+Side note: I am not a fan of tools used for one task (except for these one trick kitchen tools).
 I think of recipes like this arugula parmesan salad as building blocks to make other dishes a full and even better meal.
 Some of my favorite recipes to pair with it are:

 Mom’s Chicken Parmesan- slice up some of this juicy chicken for an easy chicken salad.
 And the chicken can even be served cold topped with the salad for an easy sandwich for lunch.